After decreasing your allergic cat’s exposure to allergens, the next step is reducing the allergy and itch.

 Powerful Tools for Overcoming Cat Allergies

-There are many quick and easy changes you can make at home to help give your cat an edge on easing allergy challenges.
+There are many quick and easy changes you can make at home.
+Simple changes will help you give your cat an edge on easing allergy challenges.

 - Learn more about cat allergies.